Damping materials in mechanics and construction: ideas, applications and advantages

 • Hard rubber

-Elastomers are extremely versatile and can be used in different versions for a wide range of applications.
+Elastomers are very versatile and can be used in different designs for a wide variety of applications.
 Elastomers generally have a pronounced damping effect and can therefore withstand even strong vibrations and shocks.
-The material has particularly chemical- and temperature-resistant properties depending on the type of rubber used and can be used in applications requiring a high degree of shock absorption.
+Depending on the type of caoutchouc used, the material has particularly chemical and temperature resistant properties and can be used in applications where a high level of shock absorption is required.

 Properties of caoutchouc